Ahmosys/hotel-management/README.md

 ﻿# 🏨 Hotel Management

-## 📝 Description
 This project involves the development of a web API application in C# dedicated to the management of a hotel.
-The application covers various essential aspects such as room reservation, management of guests, staff and hotel services.
+The application covers various essential aspects such as room booking, management of users and hotel services.
 The main objective is to apply object-oriented programming concepts, architecture and design patterns, while ensuring the functionality, security and quality of the code.

 ## 💻 Technologies